luciacastelli/luciacastelli.github.io/_pages/research.md

 author_profile: true
 ---

-## Thesis: Search For a Glycobiological Signature Potentially Predictive Of The Transition From Ulcerative Colitis (UC) To Colitis-Associated Colorrectal Cancer (CACRC)
+## Thesis title: "Search For a Glycobiological Signature Potentially Predictive Of The Transition From Ulcerative Colitis (UC) To Colitis-Associated Colorrectal Cancer (CACRC)"

 **Abstract**: